Enterprise zone program

-The business should meet the criteria for the 3-year enterprise zone exemption, as well as the following:
+The business should meet the criteria for the three-year enterprise zone exemption as well as the following:

 - Compensation of new workers must be at or above 150% of the County average annual wage $74,252 for 2018 (benefits can be used to reach this pay level)

-- There must be local approval by written agreement with the local zone sponsor;
+- There must be local approval by written agreement with the local zone sponsor, and

 - The company must meet any additional requirements that the local zone sponsor may reasonably request

 The Urban and Rural Strategic Investment Zone provides a compelling business recruitment tool designed to attract large capital intensive traded sector businesses.
 The program provides consistent criteria and a streamlined approval process.

 - 15 year property tax abatements on facilities and equipment to any "traded-sector" business.
 Examples include production, manufacturing, high tech, among others.

 - Applies to large capital investments — $25 million minimum in the rural zone and $100 million in the urban zone.